kuzmafloyd/EON/_drafts/how-to-help-the-relief-efforts-for-the-mount-agung-eruption-in-bali.md

 ## Part 1 - How to Help

-*Note: I am baby no means an expert, but after visiting some of the camps to drop off a car load of supplies and speaking to the volunteers on the ground of the organisations we have been donating to I interviewed each of them and offered to put together a post.&nbsp;*
+*Note: I am by no means an expert, but after visiting some of the camps and speaking to the volunteers on the ground of the organisations supporting the relief effort, I interviewed each of them and offered to put together a post.&nbsp;*

 ### 1. If you want to donate or directly deliver supplies &nbsp;